benchmeister/BullBearInsight/README.md

 ## Usage

-To start the analysis and access the interactive dashboard:
+To start the analysis and access the interactive dashboard on your browser:
 ```bash
 python main.py